-If you’re thinking about selling your house in Los Angeles, you’re probably asking this question: “How much work should I do to sell my Los Angeles house?”
+If you’re thinking about selling your house in Riverside, you’re probably asking this question: “How much work should I do to sell my Riverside house?”
 That’s an easy one to answer because the answer is the same in every case: it depends.
 The amount of work you should do depends primarily on the area and market and, especially, the amount of potential return on the investment in repairs and updating.

 Area and Market

 The first way to go about answering the question “How much work should I do to sell my Riverside house?” is to look carefully at local property values and what the local market is doing.
 For example, in competitive markets with already very high prices, like many areas in New York City and San Francisco, there’s not really much point in doing much in the way of repairs and renovations.
 Prices are high and inventory low, so you’re already in a good position to get a good price with little work on your house.

 In other markets where inventory is high and pricing is competitive, it may pay you to do some work on your house before selling.
 When you ask, “How much work should I do to sell my Riverside house?” in this context, the answer hangs on whether the work will yield a justifiable return at sale time.

 Doors – First, when you ask”How much work should I do to sell my Riverside house?”, keep in mind that what is obvious and shows up the best will have the most impact on potential buyers.
 A new steel front door is (comparatively) a fairly inexpensive improvement, but every buyer who comes to your house will see it.
 In addition, it’s estimated that a new front door can get you at least a 101% return on the investment.

 Floors and Walls – Replacing or improving flooring and painting walls are the easiest and least expensive – and so likely to yield a good return – ways to make your house look more appealing to buyers.
 In most cases, these improvements will allow you to increase the asking price by 15%.